slingr-stack/stripe-package/README.md

 ### Check webhooks sign

-Stripe can optionally sign the webhook events it sends to your endpoints by including a signature in each event’s Stripe-Signature header.
+Stripe can optionally sign the webhook events it sends to your packages by including a signature in each event’s Stripe-Signature header.
 This allows you to verify that the events were sent by Stripe, not by a third party.
 Check [Webhook signatures](https://stripe.com/docs/webhooks/signatures) for more info.

 ### Webhooks secret

-Before you can verify signatures, you need to retrieve your endpoint’s secret from your Dashboard’s Webhooks settings.
+Before you can verify signatures, you need to retrieve your package’s secret from your Dashboard’s Webhooks settings.
-Select an endpoint that you want to obtain the secret for, then click the Click to reveal button.
+Select an package that you want to obtain the secret for, then click the Click to reveal button.

 ## Javascript API